DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-AB-Testing.md

 The key difference between real and personal property is that the City has the right to seize land and buildings if taxes go unpaid.
 This gives the City a bit more leverage.
 But when it comes to personal property, the City relies on self-reported values and cannot simply seize the property if taxes are not paid.
 This is the difference between a “secured” and “unsecured” tax.

 That’s why the Office thought behavioral science insights could help make their tax payment letter more compelling.

+<figcaption>It is harder to collect taxes on unsecured property like office furniture, boats, or equipment.
+Unlike land or structures, i.e. secured property, the City can't seize unsecured property in the event of nonpayment.</figcaption>

 ### Before / After